TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 Optical/Visual Spectrum Cameras (RGB/Multispectral):
 High resolution RGB or multispectral cameras will be useful in providing confirmation of physical damage, arcing, and surface degradation.
 Image processing and machine learning algorithms can also detect characteristic color changes, carbon tracking, and visible arcing patterns to assist in areas where excess corona could occur.
 These are readily available at a low cost with very lightweight camera modules.
-It cannot directly see corona discharge and may be affected by glare.
+It cannot directly see corona discharge and may be affected by glare [13].

 Specifications: